-Who can do a MAPS assessment?

-- The MAPS methodology is open and can be used by anyone. - MAPS assessments can be done by all countries both as a selfassessment or with the help of external partners. - Assessors must have extensive knowledge and experience on public procurement, be free of conflicts of interest and carry out an objective and impartial work - If countries would like to receive a certification, assessments have to follow a set of rules and a quality standard, verified by the MAPS Secretariat. - 1.
-Check quantitative assessment criteria - 2.
+- The MAPS methodology is open and can be used by anyone. - Assessments that demonstrate a high quality standard and a correct application of the methodology, as verified by the MAPS Secretariat and the Technical Advisory Group, receive the MAPS Seal of Approval.

+MAPS 3-steps approach

+- 1. Check quantitative assessment criteria - 2.
 Check qualitative assessment criteria - 3.
-Identify gaps against description in the MAPS Step 3 has the following sub-steps: - 1) Find "substantive or material gaps" - Less than substantial achievement of the criteria - Essential elements of the indicator are missing - Provision in the legal/regulatory framework is not working as intended - Raise a red flag? "factors likely to prevent appropriate action to improve the public procurement system" - → Anything that could significantly impede the main goals of public procurement - → Cannot be mitigated directly or indirectly - → Might be outside of public procurement: disagreement about results, conflict with nonprocurement laws or international agreements, external factors preventing improvement www.mapsinitiative.org contact@mapsinitiative.org
+Identify gaps against description in the MAPS Step 3 has the following sub-steps: - 1) Find "substantive or material gaps" - Less than substantial achievement of the criteria - Essential elements of the indicator are missing - Provision in the legal/regulatory framework is not working as intended - 2) Raise a red flag?

+"factors likely to prevent appropriate action to improve the public procurement system"

+- → Anything that could significantly impede the main goals of public procurement - > Cannot be mitigated directly or indirectly - → Might be outside of public procurement: disagreement about results, conflict with non-procurement laws or international agreements, external factors preventing improvement www.mapsinitiative.org contact@mapsinitiative.org